jsalmensuo/k8s-infrastructure/README.md

 Note that if you have multiple network interfaces kubelet chooses the first one it finds.
 Because our eth0 NAT is shared between VMs kubelet shows internal ip of 10.0.2.15 for all nodes.
 ![alt text](images/intIP.png)
-But watching the TLS-handshake we can see a direct connectionss inside the 192.168.99.0 network
+But watching the TLS-handshake we can see a direct connections inside the 192.168.99.0 network
 ```bash
 curl -kv https://192.168.99.101:6443/livez
 ```
 ![alt text](images/TSL-handshake.png)

+We will now fix the Mastter Nodes innteernal IPs
+You can  manually set the IPs in /etc/default/kubelet or run  the IPconf.yaml ansiblee playbook

 Check pods